For Stacey Abrams, revenge is a dish best served blue | NewsChannel 3-12

 The state’s shifting demographics have played a key role, but so have investments in recruitment, training and support for candidates from minority communities, Ufot said.

-The New Georgia Project says it has registered about 500,000 new voters.
+The New Georgia Project said last week it has registered about 500,000 new voters.
 And it plans to continue knocking on doors.

 “We have folks on the ballot who are in our communities, speaking with voters and putting forward policy initiatives that reflect the needs of people within our state,” Ufot said.
 “When people feel heard, they feel encouraged.”